APINOMXRCY/APINOMXRCY/README.md

 # START THE FARM
-Positionate your Mouse directly over the Play button after opening Tinytask, clicking on Open and opening the File i put into Releases
+Positionate your Mouse directly over the Play button after opening Tinytask and opening the file you made.
 NOTE: Click on Settings, Continios Playback if isnt already ticked

 ![Bild_2023-03-07_015631419](https://user-images.githubusercontent.com/96729321/223291309-08ea20a7-2a32-4be9-a13f-762c7eab9d11.png)
 After hovering over the playbutton, click F8

-# What does it do?

-I dont know exactly the XP given, but the used Monkeys are leveling extremely fast, the farm has permanent clicking feature to not stop the farm after leveling up, the only problem is (thats why it not a 100% auto farm) because of the collection event